3-D printed homes could end homelessness

 According to their website, New Story is working to create a world where no human lives in survival mode, by providing one of life's most basic needs - shelter.
 The organization works in Mexico, Bolivia, El Salvador, and Haiti.
 In just three years they have funded over 1,400 homes for families in need.

-In the future New Story hopes to share they 's 3-D printer technology with other nonprofits and governments around the world.
+In the future New Story hopes to share their 3-D printer technology with other nonprofits and governments around the world.